Luca-G49/PiAFSKLink/README.md

 ![Version](https://img.shields.io/github/v/release/LUCA-G49/PiAFSKLink?include_prereleases) ![Milestone Progress](https://img.shields.io/github/milestones/progress-percent/LUCA-G49/PiAFSKLink/1) ![Open Issues](https://img.shields.io/github/issues/LUCA-G49/PiAFSKLink) ![License](https://img.shields.io/github/license/Luca-G49/PiAFSKLink?label=License)

-**PiAFSKLink** is designed to transmitting and receiving AFSK (Audio Frequency Shift Keying) signals.
-It enables digital communication by modulating and demodulating audio signals.
+**PiAFSKLink** is designed for transmitting and receiving digital data modulating and demodulating AFSK (Audio Frequency Shift Keying) signals.
+It enables digital communication through a standard audio-trasmitting radio.

 The project has been developed and tested on a Raspberry Pi 4 with Raspbian OS but is designed to work on any Linux system that supports the required libraries.

 ## How It Works

-PiAFSKLink works by encoding and decoding digital data as AFSK audio signals, enabling communication via radio frequencies.
+PiAFSKLink works by encoding and decoding digital data as AFSK audio signals, enabling message communication via radio frequencies.
 It provides two primary functionalities:

 ### 1. **Transmission (AFSK Modulation)**